 You may also use the Synaptic package manager from the System>Administration menu to install these packages.

 Basic Server Setup

-To start off, we need to change the PostgreSQL postgres user password; we will not be able to access the server otherwise.
-As the “postgres” Linux user, we will execute the psql command.
+To start off, we need to set the password of the PostgreSQL user (role) called "postgres"; we will not be able to access the server externally otherwise.
+As the local “postgres” Linux user, we are allowed to connect and manipulate the server using the psql command.

 In a terminal, type:

 this connects as a role with same name as the local user, i.e. "postgres", to the database called "postgres" (1st argument to psql).

 Set a password for the "postgres" database role using the command:

 and give your password when prompted.
 The password text will be hidden from the console for security purposes.

 Type Control+D or \q to exit the posgreSQL prompt.

 To create the first database, which we will call "mydb", simply type: